 Papaya or PawPaw

-Papaya grow like weeds everywhere the abundant black pips are discarded.
+Papaya grow like weeds where the abundant black pips are discarded.
 You will literally see the tall plants, crowned with fruit, everywhere.

 Other, more unusual fruits you will find in Sri Lanka are naminams, uguressa, wood apple, thambili ( king coconut) and stunning, pink dragon fruit.